reytoms/Portfolio/dataviz3.md

 # __Take away:__

 The feedback was very valuable to me.
+Though I noticed that the reviewers were not confused by the visualization, there were some key points that highlighted ways by which I could better the visualization.

+Some key takeaways are:

 I have decided to add a sorting button for the “Country” column as well.
 I will also try to use an appropriate palette to distinguish the gold and bronze better.
 Personally, I am not very content with my title.
 I feel like it is too wordy so I would like to change that as well.